aptible/www.aptible.com/content/legal/terms_of_service.md

 4. If you provide any suggestions to us, we will own all right, title, and interest in and to your suggestions, even if you have designated the suggestions as confidential.
 We and our affiliates will be entitled to use your suggestions without restriction.
 You hereby irrevocably assign us all right, title, and interest in and to your suggestions.

 ### 7. Digital Millennium Copyright Act
-If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Aptible Services, please notify our copyright agent, as set forth in the Digital Millennium Copyright Act of 1998 ("**DMCA**").
+If you believe that your copyrighted work has been copied in a way that constitutes copyright infringement and is accessible via the Aptible Services, please notify our copyright agent, as set forth in the Digital Millennium Copyright Act of 1998 (**"DMCA"**).
 For your complaint to be valid under the DMCA, you must provide the following information in writing:

 1. An electronic or physical signature of a person authorized to act on behalf of the copyright owner;
 2. Identification of the copyrighted work that you claim has been infringed;